orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 - orbiting ray around it / bouncing off the edges ; generalize
 - ...

-- [ ] ; ideas from the notebooks
-Encoding/symbols..
-- Perspective of 0/1,
-- What is we interpret 0/1 as our frame, then it becomes something else.
-	- Then it becomes hey: "I keep being at this same place from this perpspective, hence the assumption: constantly a boolean/binary value, -> creaton of some loop through homology?"
-- Hence, from this point, one might say the binary sequence are two high-dimensional points (lcoally connected).
-- "Some line as saying: anything on it is the frame and deemed the same, all deemed as ignored, all deemed as the identity"

 ##### "Superpose in more detail"
 back & into.self